liwenwen007/Learning/Google_translation_API.md

 # Google_translation_API with Python

-Please check details in the reference.
+Please check the details in the reference.
 I will only highlight some tricky steps.

 [Reference](https://cloud.google.com/translate/docs/quickstart): tutorial on making a Google Cloud Translation API request with curl.
 It's very simple start.